 In this article, I'm laying out the most important aspects of getting the right fit so you can do your best to banish the pain away.
 But let me be clear if you're buying new boots the best thing you can do is work with a professional boot fitter.

-The main causes of foot pain in ski boots:
+The leading causes of foot pain in ski boots:

-- Ski boots too tight (too much pressure)
+- Ski boots are too tight (too much pressure)

 - Ski boots are the wrong shape (pressure).

-The front of the foot or the metatarsalagia usually gets the brunt of most ski boot pain, because it is the part of the foot with the least resistance to compression from the top, front and sides of the boot.
-It also has lots of muscles, nerves and blood vessels that are more sensitive to pressure.
+The front of the foot, or the metatarsalagia usually gets the brunt of most ski boot pain because it is a part of the foot with the least resistance to compression from the top, front, and sides of the boot.
+It also has lots of muscles, nerves, and blood vessels that are more sensitive to pressure.

 Uneven pressure from above (arch) or below (footbed) can force the foot down into the base of the boot, causing excessive load.
 This is most commonly felt at the ball of the foot as a burning sensation.